 When being introduced to the aspect of the event I already knew about The Body Shop at home parties and always loved the idea of hosting my own but never really got around to it with working late shifts and finding the time.
 Claire Berry talked us through each product from the display range at the event and the best of skincare advice.
 The talk was very interesting and she also mentioned about the vagarious skincare routines some countries have to keep their skin in mint condition and to prolong the signs of ageing (in all honesty it put my skincare routine to shame!).

-I got to meet lot’s of lovely bloggers in person that I follow and some new faces which was refreshing and a great opportunity to meet more local bloggers in the area.
-Before the event everyone attending had to fill out a skin diagnosis to personalise our event goodie bags (these where extremely generous and I couldn’t have been happier with mine).
+I got to meet lots of lovely bloggers in person that I follow and some new faces which were refreshing and a great opportunity to meet more local bloggers in the area.
+Before the event, everyone attending had to fill out a skin diagnosis to personalise our event goodie bags (these were extremely generous and I couldn’t have been happier with mine).
 My favourite products from the bag had to be the new Oils of Life range.
 This is my first time being introduced to the range and I’ve absolutely loved how luxurious they are on the skin and the simplicity of the packaging, so dreamy!

 Have you tried anything featured from this event?
 If so what’s your favourite and why?